 Descrition and Biology

 The Asiatic oak weevil, Cyrtepistomus castaneus, is a small (1/4 to 1/3 inch long), broadnosed weevil.
 It is usually greenish-gray although if its scales are worn away, some appear reddish-brown.
-It was introduced into the United States in 1933 (New Jersey) and now occurs throughout much of the East.
+It was introduced into the United States in 1933 (New Jersey) and now occurs throughout much of the eastern US.
 Small, legless grubs associated with the roots of hardwood trees survive the fall, winter, and early spring.
 The grubs pupate and new adults emerge during the spring to feed on the leaves of oaks and chestnut.
 Asiatic oak weevils emerge in May and become most abundant in late June and early July.
 They feed on the margins of leaves, sometimes devouring everything but the main veins.
 This weevil takes shelter in leaves tied together by caterpillars.
 The weevils start laying eggs in soil in July and continue on into early fall.
 Asiatic oak weevils are sometimes a household pest because they invade houses apparently for hibernation quarters.

 Host Plants